Remembering Jimmy Carter: A Legacy of Peace and Service | Politics

 Remembering Jimmy Carter: A Legacy of Peace and Service

-Former U.S. President Jimmy Carter has died at age 100.
-Known for his contributions to peace and service, Carter's legacy includes brokering peace between Israel and Egypt, advocating for civil rights, and humanitarian work with the Carter Center and Habitat for Humanity.
-Tributes pour in globally.
+World leaders and former U.S. politicians mourn the passing of former U.S. President Jimmy Carter, who served with distinction and left an enduring legacy of peace, humanitarianism, and service.
+He was celebrated for his roles in the Camp David Accords, human rights advocacy, and his post-presidential humanitarian work.

-World leaders and politicians across the United States have expressed heartfelt condolences following the passing of former U.S. President Jimmy Carter at the age of 100.
-Carter, lauded for his role in facilitating the Egypt-Israel peace treaty and his extensive humanitarian endeavors, leaves behind a legacy of compassion and integrity.
+World leaders and former U.S. politicians have paid tribute to former U.S. President Jimmy Carter, who passed away at the age of 100.
+Carter, whose presidency was marked by significant achievements in international relations, leaves behind a legacy of service and global peace advocacy.

-President Joe Biden and First Lady Jill Biden stated that the nation and world have lost an extraordinary leader and humanitarian.
-Vice President Kamala Harris highlighted Carter's faith-driven life and service as a testament to decency and compassion, while former President Donald Trump also emphasized Carter's impactful tenure and enduring legacy.
+President Joe Biden, alongside First Lady Jill Biden, called Carter an 'extraordinary leader' who was thought of as a friend by millions.
+Former Vice President Kamala Harris highlighted Carter's deep faith and service as a naval lieutenant, Georgia governor, and the 39th U.S. president.

-Global tributes echo his influence on both national and international stages.
-Bill Clinton praised Carter's commitment to civil rights, environmental protection, and global democracy advocacy, while Egypt's President Abdel Fattah al-Sisi acknowledged Carter's historical contribution to Middle East peace.
-The international community continues to honor Carter's contributions to peace, dialogue, and humanitarian concerns.
+Notably, Carter brokered the historic Camp David Accords between Israel and Egypt, worked on arms control treaties, and contributed to advancing democracy and human rights.
+His post-presidency work with Habitat for Humanity and the Carter Center continued to impact positively on global peace and health.

 (With inputs from agencies.)